What did Trump do? Inside the Stormy Daniels case that led to Trump’s arrest

 26 March 2024: Limited gag order imposed

-Judge Merchan grants the DA's request for a limited gag order on Mr Trump that prevents him from making public statements about witnesses, prospective jurors, members of the court staff and their families other than the judge, and lawyers in the case, with the exception of Mr Bragg.
+Judge Merchan grants the DA's request for a limited gag order on Mr Trump that prevents him from making public statements about witnesses, prospective jurors, members of the court staff and their families other than the judge, and lawyers in the case, except for Mr Bragg.

 The gag order is then expanded on 1 April to cover the family members of the judge and DA after Mr Trump continues to attack Judge Merchan’s daughter on Truth Social.

-Note: This story was updated on Tuesday 8 May 2024 to reflect the new information.